mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > delay notifications randomly across recipient devices using a mixnet or other
 > techniques.

-Note that with a legal request to ask the service provider for the push-token associated with an identifier, it is easy to correlate the token with a second request to the company operating the push-notification system to get information about the device, which is often linked with a real identity via a cloud account, a credit card, or other information.
+Note that with a legal request to ask the service provider for the push token associated with an identifier, it is easy to correlate the token with a second request to the company operating the push notification system to get information about the device, which is often linked with a real identity via a cloud account, a credit card, or other information.